metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

 - `build` (Attributes) Build enables in-cluster builds for this mapping and allows overriding the Module's build settings. (see [below for nested schema](#nestedatt--spec--module_loader--container--kernel_mappings--build))
-- `in_tree_module_to_remove` (String) Deprecated: please use InTreeModulesToRemove.InTreeModuleToRemove specifies one in-tree kernel module that should be removed (if present)before loading the kernel module from the ContainerImage
+- `in_tree_module_to_remove` (String) Deprecated: please use InTreeModulesToRemove.
+InTreeModuleToRemove specifies one in-tree kernel module that should be removed (if present) before loading the kernel module from the ContainerImage
-- `in_tree_modules_to_remove` (List of String) InTreeModulesToRemove specifies any number of  in-tree kernel modules that should be removed (if present)before loading the kernel module from the ContainerImage
+- `in_tree_modules_to_remove` (List of String) InTreeModulesToRemove specifies any number of in-tree kernel modules that should be removed (if present) before loading the kernel module from the ContainerImage
 - `literal` (String) Literal defines a literal target kernel version to be matched exactly against node kernels.
 - `regexp` (String) Regexp is a regular expression to be match against node kernels.
 - `registry_tls` (Attributes) RegistryTLS set the TLS configs for accessing the registry of the module-loader's image. (see [below for nested schema](#nestedatt--spec--module_loader--container--kernel_mappings--registry_tls))